About Us

 What We Do

-LINKING HOPE is a registered not-for-profit organization dedicated to serving our community.
+LINKING HOPE is a registered nonprofit organization committed to serving our community.

-We act as a “Dealer for Hope,” connecting businesses and individuals with surplus supplies to local grassroots agencies that distribute these resources to those in need.
+We operate as a “Dealer for Hope,” connecting businesses and individuals with surplus supplies to local grassroots agencies that distribute these resources to those in need.

 Our Process

-1. Collection: We gather surplus items—including clothing, household goods, mattresses, hygiene products, and food—from generous businesses and individuals.
+Collection: We collect surplus items—clothing, household goods, mattresses, hygiene products, and food—from generous businesses and individuals.

-3. Distribution: We partner with existing non-profit agencies to ensure these items reach the community members who need them most.
+Distribution: We collaborate with established nonprofit agencies to ensure these items reach the community members who need them most.

 Linking Hope's primary functions include:

-Supply Chain Management: Collecting new and slightly used supplies (e.g., clothing, household items) from businesses and individuals, sorting and decommissioning them, and distributing to community agencies with direct links to those in need.
+Supply Chain Management: We gather new and gently used supplies (e.g., clothing, household items) from businesses and individuals, sort and decommission them, and distribute them to community agencies directly connected to those in need.

-Strategic Support: Assisting non-profit agencies with fundraising and strategic planning.
+Strategic Support: Assist nonprofit agencies with fundraising and strategic planning.

 How This is Done

-With the help of dedicated volunteers, we ensure a streamlined process: picking up, sorting, decommissioning, organizing, and gifting items within a 24-hour turnaround.
-Timely distribution is crucial to meeting the immediate needs of individuals in our community.
-Our centralized warehouse facilitates efficient receiving, shipping, and access to resources.
+Thanks to dedicated volunteers, we maintain a streamlined process that includes picking up, sorting, decommissioning, organizing, and gifting items within a 24-hour turnaround.
+Timely distribution is essential for meeting the immediate needs of individuals in our community.
+Our centralized warehouse enables efficient receiving, shipping, and access to resources.

 We partner with various agencies and have received grants, including support from The Winnipeg Foundation, to help cover operational costs.
-Collaborations with groups like Winnipeg’s Downtown Community Safety Patrol (DCSP), N’dinawemak, CommUNITY204, and OPK help us coordinate efforts with volunteers and delivery drivers.
+Collaborations with groups like Winnipeg’s Downtown Community Safety Patrol (DCSP), N’dinawemak, CommUNITY204, and OPK assist us in coordinating efforts with volunteers and delivery drivers.

 Why is This Important